J. C. Nichols: Innovations and leadership

-Racial restrictions
+Racist restrictions

 J.C.
 Nichols relied on restrictive covenants to control the uses of the lands in the neighborhoods he developed.
 Most of the covenants restricted the lands to residential uses, and contained other features such as setback and free space requirements.
-However, homes in the Country Club District were restricted with covenants that prohibited blacks from owning or occupying the homes.
+However, homes in the Country Club District were restricted with covenants that prohibited Blacks and Jews from owning or occupying the homes.; and likewise in his Johnson County, Kansas developments.
 Nichols did not invent the practice, but he used it to effectively bar ethnic minorities from living in his properties during the first half of the century.
 His restrictive covenant model was later adopted by the federal government to help implement similar policies in other regions of the United States.
 Ultimately, the 1948 Supreme Court decision Shelley v.
 Kraemer made such covenants unenforceable.
-Nevertheless, language referencing these covenants remained on the multitude of deed documents for decades after the Supreme Court decision because of the practical difficulty of revising them.
-The deed restrictions in most neighborhoods renew automatically every twenty to twenty-five years unless a majority of the homeowners agree to change them with notarized votes.
-In 2005, Missouri passed a law allowing the governing bodies of homeowner's associations to delete restrictive covenants from deed restrictions without a vote of the members.
+Nevertheless, language referencing these covenants remained on the multitude of deed documents for decades after the Supreme Court decision because the relative difficulty of revising them one by one could be used covertly to continue existence of the covenants.
+The deed restrictions in most neighborhoods renew automatically every twenty to twenty-five years unless a majority of the homeowners agree to change them with notarized votes, about which fact publicity is assiduously avoided.
+In 2005, Missouri passed a law allowing (but not requiring) the governing bodies of homeowner's associations to delete restrictive covenants from deed restrictions without a vote of the members.
 The Country Club District is predominantly white, and it is among the wealthiest, most sought-after neighborhoods in the United States.

 Legacy

 Nichols's real estate policies created a racial and economic divide to split Kansas City in half along Troost Avenue for the indefinite future.
 This eventually crashed the home values on the east side where Blacks and Jews were allowed.
-When nationwide racial integration laws came in the 1960s, this total divide thwarted their adoption by Kansas City's public education system, and ensured that KCPS's racial population will remain mostly non-white.
+When nationwide racial integration laws came in the 1960s, this total divide thwarted their implementation by Kansas City's public education system, and ensured that KCPS's racial population will remain mostly non-white.

-In mass resentment of this legacy, intensified in 2020 by the George Floyd protests, the Kansas City public has proposed removing his name from the historic fountain and road in front of Country Club Plaza.
+In mass resentment of this legacy, intensified in 2020 by the George Floyd protests, Kansas City removed his name from the historic fountain and road in front of Country Club Plaza.

 In 1970, members of the Students for a Democratic Society (SDS) were charged with pipe bombing places in Kansas City, including the home of his son Miller Nichols, then president of the J.C.
 Nichols company.
 Three SDS members were convicted.

-He is mentioned briefly in Robert A. Heinlein's novel To Sail Beyond the Sunset.